open-contracting/cardinal-rs/docs/cli/indicators/index.md

 no_price_comparison_procurement_methods = Random Selection|Sorteo de Obras
 ```

-To include procedures in price comparisons, add to the top of your settings file, as a pipe-separated list, for example:
+Alternatively, to include procedures in price comparisons, add to the top of your settings file, as a pipe-separated list, for example:

 ```ini
 price_comparison_procurement_methods = Reverse Auction
 ```

+A procedure is excluded if either:

+-  `no_price_comparison_procurement_methods` is set, and `/tender/procurementMethodDetails` is set and matches
+-  `price_comparison_procurement_methods` is set, and `/tender/procurementMethodDetails` isn't set or doesn't match

 ## Glossary